ohmp/james-project/src/adr/0036-eventbus.md

 ## Features

-The following feature are leveraged through the use of Group mailbox listeners:
+The following features are leveraged through the use of Group mailbox listeners:

  - Email indexing in Lucene or ElasticSearch
  - Deletion of mailbox annotations